skierwing/soen691_project_ed_yr/README.md

    ##### <u>Context</u>

-   Predictions of sports events has always been intriguing while challenging as there are many factors that must be considered.
+   Prediction of sports events has always been intriguing while challenging as there are many factors that must be considered.
 According to Forbes.com[1] magazine NBA teams’ value or revenue is in billions of dollars.
 Which means it can have big merit in predicting which team is performing good and who will make it to the playoffs.

    ##### <u>Objective</u>